SecondeJK/j24-giphy/README.md

 ### Task 2 Completed (search function)
 I set it as an option url parameter that's passed into the API wrapper.
 Again, it dumps out.
 In fact, because it does the same thing, I should really merge the view template in these two tasks.

+### Task 3 Sort-Of Completed (persist random endpoint)
+The spec asks for "multiple tables", so I had two tables logically defined with a 1-2-1 relationship, which I would have had to do anyway as the image payload is a fairly complex structured JSON.
+It looks from later on that the spec actually wants the model to rotate between dynamic tables which is a bizarre fudge that I don't really see why you'd want to do that.
+But we'll get to that